istio/istio.io/content/docs/tutorial/canary-release-with-istio.md

 First, you want your new version to be accessible to testers only and not to the real clients.
 In this module you deploy a new version and enable traffic to it for a tester with login name `jason`.

-1. Create a virtual service to limit the traffic to _reviews_ microservice to the _v1_ and _v2_ versions:
+1. Create a virtual service to limit the traffic to the _reviews_ microservice to the _v2_ version:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF